jrouwe/JoltPhysics/Docs/APIChanges.md

 ## Changes between v5.5.0 and latest

 * 20253012 - Added interface to run compute shaders on the GPU with implementations for DX12, Vulkan and Metal.
 These interfaces can be disabled by setting JPH_USE_DX12, JPH_USE_VK and JPH_USE_MTL to OFF.
 To build on macOS, you'll need to have dxc and spirv-cross installed.
 The easiest way to install them is by installing the Vulkan SDK.
 (5ac132df689fbf88da618181b0f1f73fca8bb1b4)
+* 20260307 - *SBS* - Added support for HeightFieldShapeSettings::mBitsPerSample > 8 which adds 1 byte to the binary serialization format and renders it incompatible with previous saved data.
+(449b645b71a7a47aa0d7bdcb5f9c197f1ddff5b0)

 ## Changes between v5.4.0 and v5.5.0